rust-lang/rfcs/text/0000-write-pointers.md

 ## Rules of `&uninit T`

 `&uninit T` should follow some rules in so that is is easy to reason about `&uninit T` locally and maintain soundness
-- `&uninit T` follows the same rules as `&mut T` for the borrow checker
+- `&uninit T` should be an exclusive pointer, similar to how `&mut T` is an exclusive pointer
 - `&uninit T` can only be assigned to once
-    - After being written to `&uninit T` are promoted to a `&mut T`
 - Writing does not drop old value.
     - Otherwise, it would not handle writing to uninitialized memory
     - More importantly, dropping requires at least one read, which is not possible with a write-only reference